gdxgurindersingh/FampayTestAutomation/README.md

 ## Fampay UI UX Discrepancies
 1. Broken grievance page

-   As a fresh face, wining trust of users is most important.
-A platform for grievance redressal plays a pivotal role in resolving issues faced by customers quickly and creates trust on brand
+   Establishing trust with customers is crucial for a new company entering the market.
+An effective platform for addressing and resolving customer grievances is vital in maintaining that trust and ensuring that issues are quickly and efficiently addressed.
+This helps build confidence in the brand.

 ![image](UIAutomation/defectVideo/GrievanceRedressalPolicy.gif)

-2. OTP field vanishes if user repeatedly submits empty or incomplete OTP
+2. The OTP field disappears if the user repeatedly submits an empty or incomplete one-time password.

 ![image](UIAutomation/defectVideo/OTPFieldVanish.gif)